threema-ch/threema-android/domain/libthreema/threema-protocols/src/md.md

 could be triggered on the devices.
 By using different keys for different scopes, they are cryptographically tied to their scope and cannot be confused with another.

+## Transactions

+The multi-device protocol makes heavy use of _transactions_ to be able to execute an atomic operation shared across the device group.

+Transaction steps always include a _scope_ (mapping to `d2d.TransactionScope`) and a _precondition_ function.

+A _precondition_ function determines whether following steps should be executed.
+To be precise, if the end of the _precondition_ steps are reached, the _precondition_ check was successful and subsequent steps are to be continued.
+If the _precondition_ steps abort a process, they must explicitly define which part of the surrounding steps are to be aborted.

+It is vital to understand how to implement _precondition_ steps correctly.
+A _precondition_ is executed in the following three cases:

+1. Before sending a `d2m.BeginTransaction`.
+If the _precondition_ aborts, the transaction must not be initiated.
+2. After receiving a `d2m.TransactionRejected`.
+If the _precondition_ aborts,
+   the transaction must not be initiated again.
+3. After receiving a `d2m.BeginTransactionAck`.
+If the _precondition_ aborts,
+   the transaction must be ended gracefully by committing it via a `d2m.CommitTransaction`.

+Note: When a _precondition_ aborts, the following steps (that would be executed inside the transaction) are aborted, too.
+In most cases, this aborts a whole chain of steps.

+## Protocol Tasks

+### Task

+A protocol task is an arbitrary synchronous or asynchronous process that is run until completion.

+A task has one of the following types:

+- _Persistent_: The task must be stored persistently (i.e. on disk), so it is rescheduled when the app is being terminated and restarted.
+The task exists until it completes.
+- _Volatile_: The task must not be stored persistently (i.e. only exist in memory) but otherwise exists until it completes.
+When the app is being terminated and restarted, the task will be lost.
+- _Drop On Disconnect_: The task must not be stored persistently (i.e. only
+  exist in memory) and must be discarded when the current primary connection (i.e. a connection to the Chat Server / Mediator Server) becomes closed.

+### Task Manager

+Protocol tasks are managed sequentially and in order by the use of a single protocol task manager with an internal queue.
+The protocol task manager has the same lifetime as the application instance.

+Any task that is scheduled in the protocol task manager will not be run until a primary connection attempt (i.e. a connection to the Chat Server / Mediator Server) is being made, meaning that tasks cannot advance while offline.
+Whenever a task is being aborted exceptionally, the exception must bubble to abort the current connection.

+Whenever the primary connection closes, the task manager must cancel the currently executed task and transfer the current and any other remaining tasks of the queue into a new task queue.
+When doing so, all tasks with type _Drop On Disconnect_ must be discarded.